rpajanssen/api-test-examples/springboot-karate/README.md

 # Cons

-* implementation wise, it seems a bit inconsistent sometimes(before/after hooks, tags, ...)
-  * a somewhat rude narcissistic main developer on the Karate project
 * if you need the more complex karate features pretty quick -> you need to be a developer!
-* occasional different behavior running from your IDE and running a mvn command from the command line
+* managing the required state for your test to start may get complicated
 * cucumber reports require json test output, json test output only generated when running the tests in parallel
+* it does not always work as expected (as example: tags, ignoring features, ...)

 ## Bugs

-* test cleanup might fail because test scenario runs before after-scenario has finished
 * delete_person feature is evaluated even though it is ignored and then the id (argument) is not known
   * mvn clean integration test from terminal : works
   * mvn clean integration test from ide configuration : delete_person feature is incorrectly executed/evaluated